Truckers have been referred to as the ‘backbone’ of our livelihood by delivering food, medicines and over 90% of the goods that we use as consumers.

 Driver medical exams are required to be administered by providers certified by the National Registry of Certified Medical Examiners by April 19, 2014, and medical providers, for whom DOT exams are a relatively small portion of their practices, are expected to stop doing them, because it is neither financially nor operational possible for them to continue.

 Technology will play a larger role in the testing and test reporting process, and urgent care services are now available to drivers where they live and work … on the road .

 CSI has formed a partnership for CSI Health Systems to be placed on location at truck stops throughout the U.S. A Medical Assistant will be available to help drivers perform necessary testing to meet DOT licensing regulations, and through Telehealth, drivers will be connected with a nurse in order to fulfill all necessary requirements and will be able to speak to a physician who can provide a prescription, if necessary, which can be delivered to the driver at the truck stop.

 CSI Health Systems will provide a one-stop service.

 In addition, with a mobile device, drivers will be able to set up appointments in advance of arrival at a struck stop in order to save time for required DOT services.

-CSI Health System can enable truckers to take better care of themselves and their health, which in turn will make for safer, healthier driving on our roads.
+CSI Health System can help and encourage truckers to take better care of themselves and their health, which in turn will make for safer, healthier driving.